April the giraffe welcomes much-anticipated calf

 - Birth comes at a dire time for giraffes, whose numbers have plummeted in recent years

-(CNN)April the giraffe welcomed a not-so-little bundle of joy Saturday after animal lovers devoted weeks to watching and waiting.
+(CNN)April the giraffe welcomed a not-so-little bundle of joy Saturday morning after animal lovers devoted weeks to watching and waiting.

 April is one of the most popular residents at the Animal Adventure Park in Harpursville, New York.
 Fans have kept up with her for weeks as she anticipated the birth of her fourth calf.